yquake2/yquake2/doc/050_commands.md

 * **cycleweap <weapons>**: Cycles through the given weapons.
 Can be used to bind several weapons on one key.
+The list is provided as a list of weapon classnames separated by whitespaces.
+A weapon in the list is skipped if it is not a valid weapon classname, you do not own it in your inventory or you do not have enough ammo to use it.

 * **listentities <class>**: Lists the coordinates of all entities of a given class.
 Possible classes are `ammo`, `items`, `keys`, `monsters`